pyeventsourcing/esdbclient/README.md

 ### Subscribe stream events

-The`subscribe_stream_events()` method can be used to start a "catch-up" subscription that can return all events in a stream.
+The`subscribe_stream_events()` method can be used to start a "catch-up" subscription that can return events that are recorded in a single stream.

 This method takes a required `stream_name` argument, which specifies the name of the stream from which recorded events will be received.